Death of the Apostles

 About that time Herod the king laid violent hands on some who belonged to the church.
 He killed James the brother of John with the sword……….
 (Acts 12: 1-2)

-The death of the other Apostles
+The Death of the other Apostles

-Now, we’ll go to the other ten original apostles giving what information we have found about how they died.
+In answer to the question How Did the Apostles Die?, we’ll go to the other ten original apostles giving what information we have found about how they died.

 the Catholic Church believes Peter to have been the first pope.